miklevin/MikeLev.in/_posts/2024-10-16-ai-code-assist-accelerator.md

 sort_order: 2
 ---

-## Moving Nix OS Configuration to Code AI Repository
+## Moving Nix OS Configuration to Cursor AI Repository

-Okay, I paid my $20 for the first month of Code AI.
+Okay, I paid my $20 for the first month of Cursor AI.
 I'm jumping on that particular bandwagon.
 There's a trick I'm trying to achieve.
 I used to have a folder called github, because all my git projects ended up there, and it seemed logical to bind the concepts together.
 Then I realized it was a vendor and I